Travel blog salary, ah the most mysterious subject that you could Google. Or at least it seems that way, am-I-rite?

 But while affiliate marketing is a passive source of income (once you add a link, it could make you money for years), I find it less reliable than ads.
 Affiliate programs can shut down without any notice (ahem Airbnb) leaving you with a lot of links on your website promoting products that don’t make any money for you.

-When it comes to affiliate marketing, it’s best to try out a few different programs and see which ones readers are interested in, have decent affiliate commission rates, good customer service support, and pay on time.
+When it comes to affiliate marketing, it’s best to try out a few different programs and see which ones readers are interested in, have decent affiliate commission rates, have good customer service support, and pay on time.

 Most programs require you to reach a certain threshold until you can get your first payment.
 It can feel like your money is being held hostage despite having done all that work.
 Just be patient and keep working at it and before you know it, you will reach that threshold.